Science

 Japan has now set a new world record with one in three people aged over 65, and the number is expected to reach more than two-thirds of the population by 2040.
 Around the world, numerous countries are facing a growing number of aging citizens.
 According to a recent study, in the US, these citizens are facing an alarming number of issues, and they are often facing them alone.

-SeniorCare.com, an online resource dedicated to informing consumers on the realities and options within the senior care industry, recently conducted study in association with the University of Texas At Arlington regarding seniors “aging alone,” which went in depth about the health, emotional and financial issues of aging alone with limited support and provides a demographic makeup of this often overlooked group of people.of a crisis.
+SeniorCare.com, an online resource dedicated to informing consumers on the realities and options within the senior care industry, recently conducted a study in association with the University of Texas At Arlington regarding seniors “aging alone,” which went in depth about the health, emotional and financial issues of aging alone with limited support and provides a demographic makeup of this often overlooked group of people.of a crisis.

 The study shows that 52% reported being lonely, 70% have not identified a would-be caregiver and 35% have no help in a crisis.
 These figures are a cold reminder that many senior citizens often experience depressing levels of loneliness in our modern society.

 Moreover, every day in the US as many as 10,000 people turn 65 years of age, with 28% of those in this age group now living alone.
 Among the other issues faced by this age group, loneliness is one of the most prevalent and devastating.
-Repeated evidence has shown that loneliness can take a huge toll on mental health and can even be fatal.
+Repeated evidence has shown that loneliness can take a huge toll on mental health and can even be fatal

 For Japan, robots have been the answer to help comfort Japan’s lonely aging population.
 But for other countries, such as the US, other forms of technology such as social media, and travel can help to combat this loneliness issue.